A caesarean section, or C-section, is an operation to deliver your baby through a cut made in your tummy and womb.

 During the procedure:

-- a screen is placed across your body so you can't see what's being done – the doctors and nurses will let you know what's happening
+- a screen is placed across your body so you cannot see what's being done – the doctors and nurses will let you know what's happening

-- a cut about 10-20cm long will usually be made across your lower tummy and womb so your baby can be delivered
+- a cut about 10 to 20cm long will usually be made across your lower tummy and womb so your baby can be delivered

 - you may feel some tugging and pulling during the procedure

-- you and you birth partner will be able to see and hold your baby as soon as they've been delivered
+- you and your birth partner will be able to see and hold your baby as soon as they have been delivered if they're well – a baby born by emergency caesarean because of foetal distress may be taken straight to a paediatrician for resuscitation

-The whole operation normally takes about 40-50 minutes.
+The whole operation normally takes about 40 to 50 minutes.

 Recovering from a caesarean

-You may experience some discomfort in your tummy for the first few days, and you'll be offered painkillers to help with this.
+You may experience some discomfort in your tummy for the first few days.
+You'll be offered painkillers to help with this.

 When you go home, you'll need to take things easy at first.
-You may need to avoid some activities such as driving for six weeks or so.
+You may need to avoid some activities, such as driving, until you have had your postnatal check-up with the doctor at 6 weeks.

 The wound in your tummy will eventually form a scar.
-This may be red and obvious at first, but it should fade with time and will often be hidden in your pubic hair.
+This may be obvious at first, but it should fade with time and will often be hidden in your pubic hair.

 Risks of a caesarean